jacknohairwax/cth-repair-arxiv-labmt-project/optional_docs/notes.md

 It removes abstracts so dense in jargon (e.g. pure mathematics with very few English words after the title) that a single labMT match would determine the score.
-It is high enough to bite (it removes a few percent of abstracts in jargon-heavy categories) but low enough that we are not silently throwing away most of the corpus.
+In this run, the threshold did not remove any of the target category abstracts, which is useful evidence that the results are not being driven by near empty labMT matches.

 ## What the robustness table is for

-The marker should see whether the *order* of categories on the happiness axis is stable when we tighten the threshold.
+The robustness table checks whether the order of categories on the happiness axis is stable when the threshold is tightened.
 If raising it to 20 matched tokens reorders the categories, that is evidence that the "ranking" is a thresholding artefact.
 If it does not, the comparison is more credible.